RodrigoFragoso/react-calculator/README.md

-# react-calculator
+# Calculator with React.

-This project was developed in React, creating a calculator with all the basic and advanced options.
+## This project was developed in React, creating a calculator with all the basic and advanced options.